auth0/angular2-jwt/README.md

 }
 ```

-This can be useful for cases where you want to make HTTP requests out of obsevable streams.
+This can be useful for cases where you want to make HTTP requests out of observable streams.
 The `tokenStream` can be mapped and combined with other streams at will.

 ## Using JwtHelper in Components